-- 16. Considering the four areas identified above, two filters were used to identify the private sector principles most relevant for this study.
-The first limits the principles to areas that represent the most critical concerns at the IMF, identified in close consultation with the IEO evaluation team.
-The second looks at where the most innovative thinking is in the private sector. - 17.
+Considering the four areas identified above, we used two filters to identify the private sector principles most relevant for this study.
+The first filter limits the principles to areas that represent the most critical concerns at the IMF, and the second looks at some of the most innovative thinking in the private sector.
 Through this approach, we were able to identify eight principles that directly address each of the four areas of strategy and mission, accountability, oversight, and stakeholder rights.
-We also identified six principles that simultaneously address all of these areas.
-This results in 14 governance principles (Figure II.1).
+We also identified six principles that simultaneously address all of these areas; these are illustrated in Figure 1.